 Since July, with the prisons overflowing, more than 40 peaceful people have been jailed for taking action to protect life.
 On 6 September, Dr Larch Maxey was sentenced to three years for taking part in a peaceful tunnel protest at the Navigator oil terminal in Essex.
 A key figure in the environmental protest movement since the 1990s and an immensely popular veteran of countless print and broadcast interviews, it is astonishing that his lengthy imprisonment has gone all but unnoticed.

-The third key demand of the campaign is the removal of paid lobbyist John Woodcock (Lord Walney) from the role of Government Independent Advisor on Political Violence and Disruption.
+One key demand of the campaign is the removal of paid lobbyist John Woodcock (Lord Walney) from the role of Government Independent Advisor on Political Violence and Disruption, and to end the role of arms and oil industry lobbyists in drafting laws.

 Woodcock advocates for the abuse of terrorism powers to deal with nonviolent protesters.
 Shockingly, this has now started to happen, with the Filton 6 held for a week without charge for damaging weapons intended for use against civilians in Gaza.